technoon-org/technoon.org/lesson_1/tutorial.md

   directory inside the current directory or any of its parent directories

-Now let's check that status of the repo:
+Now let's check the *status* of the repo:

 ```
 git status